How to choose a life jacket

 You can also buy PFDs made abroad, but they must meet Canadian boating safety standards.
 Before purchasing a PFD, it is necessary to take into account certain requirements to ensure that the PFD is safe.

-Certified by Transport Canada for offering the official Canadian boat license online, the National Boating Safety School team gives you all the information you need to choose a safe life jacket!
+Certified by Transport Canada for offering an official Canadian boat safety course, the National Boating Safety School team gives you all the information you need to choose a safe life jacket!

 What should I look for when choosing a life jacket?